phuse-org/fhir-schedule-of-activities-ig/input/pagecontent/cdisc-odm.md

   </Symbol>
 </MeasurementUnit>
 ```
-The *Symbol* is used for the representation of the Unit; the *OID* is used as the persisting value
+The *Symbol* is used for the representation of the Unit; the *OID* is used as the persisted value.